 Key suppliers: Moderna, Pfizer/BioNTech

 When it comes to rolling out the COVID-19 vaccine, Israel is strides ahead of the rest of the world.
-Just three weeks after the first citizen received the jab – Prime Minister Benjamin Netanyahu himself – over half of all Israelis have now had their first dose.
+Just three weeks after the first citizen received the jab – Prime Minister Benjamin Netanyahu himself – over half of all Israelis had received their first dose.